Leafwing-Studios/Emergence/design/src/high-level/mechanical-translation.md

 - **Resource sinks**
   - lossy conversions: energy and water will commonly be lost during resource transformations
   - resource upkeep: energy and water will commonly be lost to keep things alive
-  - intent: used to exert control over the colony and interactively boost effectiveness
-    - refine and then spend base resources to improve production rate
   - guided evolution: research analogue used to modify and enhance existing species
   - assimilation: research analogue used to add new species to the colony
   - hive mind: research analogue, used to unlock new features in the lab